Predators (soundtrack)

 Predators: Original Motion Picture Soundtrack is the official soundtrack album of the 2010 science fiction film Predators.
-It was composed by John Debney and released on July 5, 2010 via La-La Land Records.
-The score is completely orchestral and makes use of several themes from the first two films by Alan Silvestri.
+It was composed and orchestrated by John Debney, conducted by Pete Anthony, performed by the Hollywood Studio Symphony and released on July 5, 2010 via La-La Land Records and Fox Music.
+The score is completely orchestral and makes use of several themes from the first two films composed by Alan Silvestri.
 The main "Predator"-theme plays for the first time in the film when the Predators first appear.
-Later it is used at several points throughout the film.
+Later, it is used at several points throughout the film.